bwinter/tha/misc/MISC_THOUGHTS.md

     - Get examples, specifics
     - Build comfort for being more specific.

-Search for “every day tools” facilitation workshop at pivotal (TODO: I no longer understand this reference.)
+Search for “every day tools” facilitation workshop at pivotal (I forgot to get a link for this.)

 I think there might be a framework where we have a set of GREEN.md and RED.md docs that give suggestions for different colored teams.
 (Suggestions have a tendency to change quite a bit depending on this.)